KaelKodes/HardcoreTeams/README.md

-Draft

-Hardcore Teams adds Team features to harcore servers.
+Hardcore Teams adds Team features to hardcore servers.

-intended features:
+Features:
-create team
+Create team
-invite
-kick
-leave
+Invite
+Kick
+Leave
-transfer leadership
+Transfer leadership
+Open and Closed Parties - Open allows any member to invite

-Team Ui with teammates, distance, direction, and status
+Team Ui with teammates, distance, direction, and status (arrow is buggy and being updated)

+NOTICE
+BE SURE TO USE NEWEST RELEASE ->
+0.0.3